 In 2015, Samsung and Oculus VR teamed up to provide an affordable headset for virtual reality with the Gear VR for $100.
 It relies on a handful of Samsung’s Android-powered Galaxy smartphones that snap into the front of the device.
 Customers can grab VR apps from Samsung as well as Oculus VR and experience Netflix and Minecraft up close and personal.

 Naturally, Google couldn’t be left out of the smartphone-based VR picture given Gear VR relies on Android, so the company created Google Daydream for smartphones based on Android 7.1 “Nougat.”
-It was launched on November 10 and is embedded within Android so all customers need to do is purchase the Daydream View headset.
+It was launched on November 10 and is embedded within

 When Daydream View originally hit the Google Store in November, the company only served up a model in “Slate” gray.
 Now Google is offering two additional color schemes: “Crimson” red and “Snow” white.
 All three cost $80 each, and include a motion-sensing controller for interacting with the virtual world.
 Of course, penny pinchers can still purchase the Google Cardboard kit, but Daydream View is built specifically for Google Daydream high-res mobile VR and is a more comfortable fit, too.

 Like Gear VR, the Daydream View headset requires the Android smartphone to slip into the front compartment.
 The smartphone’s display then creates two windows on the same screen — one for each eye — that are seen through the headset’s included lenses.
 The images are then compiled in the wearer’s noggin, providing the illusion of a single, immersive virtual environment.